mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 #### styled

 - The `styled` JSS utility is no longer exported from `@mui/material/styles`.
-You can use `@mui/styles/styled` instead.
+You can use the one exported from `@mui/styles` instead.
 Make sure to add a `ThemeProvider` at the root of your application, as the `defaultTheme` is no longer available.
 If you are using this utility together with `@mui/material`, it's recommended you use the `ThemeProvider` component from `@mui/material/styles` instead.

   ```diff
   -import { styled } from '@mui/material/styles';